 What if I Have a Family History of Heart Disease?

 Your family’s history of heart disease can play an important role in your heart health.
 I saw one patient whose father had a heart attack at age 55, so we made sure to explain the importance of lifestyle modifications to ensure his heart was as healthy as possible.
 It’s important to remember that having a family history of heart disease doesn’t mean you’re sure to develop it—especially if you have a healthy lifestyle.

 Maintaining a healthy heart is essential to living a long, healthy life.
 Use the above tips to improve or maintain your heart health and reach out to your primary care doctor if you have any questions.
-If you’d like to learn more about how your primary care doctor can help improve your heart health, watch our Facebook Live discussion with Dr. Fernando Porter.
+If you’d like to learn more about how your primary care doctor can help improve your heart health, click below to watch our Facebook Live discussion with Dr. Fernando Porter.